University of Lagos: Academics and research

 The university has remained one of the most competitive in the country in terms of admissions.
 With approximately 57,000 students as of 2013, the University of Lagos has one of the largest student populations of any university in the country.
 The University of Lagos is one of the twenty-five federal universities which are overseen and accredited by the National Universities Commission (NUC).

-A recent publication of Forbes magazine ranked the school as the third best university in Africa for entrepreneurship after University of Cape Town and Makerere University, tagging University of Lagos the "startup powerhouse" college for Nigerian students.
+A 2020 publication of Forbes magazine ranked the school as the third best university in Africa for entrepreneurship after University of Cape Town and Makerere University, tagging University of Lagos the "startup powerhouse" college for Nigerian students.

 The University has been called "The university of first choice and the nation's pride."
 The university's research activity was one of the major criteria used by the National Universities Commission (NUC) in adjudging the university as the best university in Nigeria at the Nigerian University System Annual Merit Award (NUSAMA) in 2008.

 The University of Lagos, College of Medicine is associated with Lagos University Teaching Hospital(LUTH).
 On 29 June 2020, the university received robots, CRZR, from platform capital as a donation to fight the spread of COVID-19.